ilyaperepelitsa/CV/README.md

 The project is in progress - I'm still learning React and I wanted to share my progress in code.
 You won't run it easily cause of credentials but you can see that I advanced to modular React components (and dropping in some stateless JS objects to lighten up the code).
-Next topic to stud
+Next topic to study - redux.
+I'm relying heabily